euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/params.md

 These approaches provide users with distinct strategies to efficiently contract the tensor network, catering to different preferences and requirements in the exploration of spin systems within the SpinGlassPEPS package.

 # Sparsity
-In the domain of matrix operations, our package recognizes the significance of two primary approaches:
+Our software package acknowledges the importance of two fundamental methodologies in tensor processing
 * `Dense`
 * `Sparse`.
-The latter, referred to as sparsity, plays a pivotal role in various computational contexts.
-Frequently, the matrices involved in our calculations exhibit sparse characteristics, wherein a significant portion of their elements is zero.
+The latter, referred to as sparsity, plays a pivotal role in manipulation on large tensors.
 To accommodate this, our package offers the flexibility to choose the `Sparse` mode.
-This option not only optimizes memory usage but also substantially enhances computational efficiency, particularly when dealing with matrices characterized by a scarcity of non-zero entries.
-By selecting the sparse mode, users can leverage the inherent structure of these matrices, streamlining computations, and expediting solutions for intricate problems.
-This feature underscores our commitment to providing users with the tools to tailor their computational strategies based on the nature of the matrices involved, ensuring optimal performance across diverse scenarios.
+In this mode, tensors are not explicitly constructed but are storerd in structures and represented as blocks where not every dimension is contracted.
+This choice not only optimizes memory utilization but also significantly improves computational efficiency.
+In the `Dense` mode tensors are build explicitly.

+# Geometry
+* SquareSingleNode
+* SquareDoubleNode
+* SquareCrossSingleNode
+* SquareCrossDoubleNode

 # Layout
 Different decompositions of the network into MPS: